5 Common transactional email mistakes

 - The email address is invalid or could have a typo

-Soft and hard bounces are not in the same boat as soft bounces area short-term problem.
+Soft and hard bounces are not the same as soft bounces are a short-term problem.
 Therefore, you do not need to remove email addresses from your email list, which cause short-term bounces.
 But you must definitely remove the invalid or non-existent addresses which cause hard bounces from your email list.

 No More Bounces

-Before designing flashy emails, you must focus on the email verification and email cleaning services.
-Your email list should not include the incorrect email ids, invalid domains or typos.
-If you send emails to the hard bounce ids then it certainly it carries a potential threat to your domain and IP reputation and MSPs might label you as a spammer.
-A clean email list enables businesses to nail down the names of their most engaged customers.
+The first step is to focus on email verification and email cleaning services.
+Your email list should not include incorrect email IDs, invalid domains or typos.
+If you send emails to the hard bounce IDs, you are threatening your domain and IP reputation.
+At this point, the ISPs might label you as a spammer.
+A clean email list allows you to nail down your most engaged customers.
+Open rates will improve, based on potential customers who received your emails.

 You should keep your email list clean and get rid of invalid, non-responsive and duplicate email addresses.
-You should also send a confirmation email to the users who subscribe to your list by using the double opt-in process.
+You should also send a confirmation email to the users who subscribe to your list by using a double opt-in process.

 3. Why are we even thinking about Email Speed?
 Is it that important?

 How many of us discuss email speed?
 We always talk about inbox rate, response rate, missing emails and emails going to spam.
-Missing emails may result in losing sales, increased customer calls and ultimately unhappy customers, but let’s focus on how quickly an email can reache inbox.
+Missing emails may result in losing sales, increased customer calls and ultimately unhappy customers, but let’s focus on how quickly an email can reach the inbox.

 Here’s an image to help you understand how critical the speed of an email is for an average customer and your business.

 Choosing the right email service provider (ESP) could drastically change things and significantly improve the delivery speed.

 4. Why track transactional emails?